 1. Install A Coffee Machine

 Nothing wastes more time than a couple of people assembled around the kettle, waiting for the water to boil or someone else to finish up.
 Because coffee is an office essential, you should install an automatic machine which will allow employees to simply grab & go.
+Investing in a quality coffee service for the office is another great way to go.

 2. Install A Water Purifier And Cooler